Did you come here from a link on another website? See page bottom for latest version of this page.

 To book your private lessons with Bill Jones--

 For Keystone, Breckenridge, Vaill, or Beaver Creek, book online at www.keystoneresort.com, (Click “Ski & Snowboard Lessons”, then “Private Lessons”).
 At Keystone you can choose half-day or all-day lessons; at other resorts choose only full-day lessons.
-I would be honored to have you enter Bill Jones as your instructor choice.
+I would be honored to have you enter Bill Jones as your instructor choice (although I've been around a while, not all the booking agents have been and you may need to have them book William Jones.).
 If you will take your lessons at Breckenridge, Vail, or Beaver Creek, you may need to call 1-800/255-3715 any day 8:00 a.m. to 4:30 p.m.
 MST to specify that or tell me at least a day in advance so that I can do it for you.

 Because Keystone arranges my bookings, dealing directly with Keystone works best, but if you already have a profile set up with Vail Resorts including a credit card (which I don’t want to know) I can book for you.
 In any case, please e-mail me at email@example.com with your arrangements so I can ensure you get what you want—and include your goals.